-By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in this Policy and its Certification Practice Statement to verify that, as of the Subordinate CA Certificate's issuance date, all of the Subject Information was accurate.
+By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in this Policy and/or its Certification Practice Statement to verify that, as of the Subordinate CA Certificate's issuance date, all of the Subject Information was accurate.

-The CA represents that all Certificates containing a policy identifier indicating compliance with the CAB/F Baseline Requirements are issued and managed in accordance with the CAB/F Baseline Requirements.
+The CA represents that all Certificates containing a policy identifier indicating compliance with the CA/B Forum Baseline Requirements are issued and managed in accordance with the CA/B Forum Baseline Requirements.

-Every Subordinate CA shall represent, in its Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with the CAB/F Baseline Requirements are issued and managed in accordance with the CAB/F Baseline Requirements.
+Every Subordinate CA shall represent, in its Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with the CA/B Forum Baseline Requirements are issued and managed in accordance with the CA/B Forum Baseline Requirements.